Rex-Chiang/SHOPEE-project/README.md

 Since this website is deployed on the Heroku, Amazon Simple Storage Service for timely access to data.

-After user enter the product ID, the backend connects to AWS RDS and stores the statistics chart on AWS S3, and display on the website.
+After user enter the product ID, the backend connects to AWS RDS and stores the statistics chart on AWS S3.

+Then the statistics chart can be get and display on the website by AWS S3.

 **相關技術及工具:**
  * Python